Del Mar Race Track

 More racing was added to the card following the closure of Hollywood Park in 2014.
 Three years later, Del Mar hosted the Breeders Cup for the first time.

-Del Mar Known Track Bias
+Del Mar Track Configuration and Bias

 The general consensus appears to be that Del Mar favors front-running tactics, particularly on the main track.
 Early speed is preferable at this venue with many of those breaking quickly from the gate going on to enjoy success at the California track